profburke/ios-icons/oldstuff/NOTES.md

 2. flat:add_to_front -- aren't there now duplicates?

-3. get luajson and chroma (use luarocks ?)

 TODO:

 add a reshape method to icons

 add a swap method to icons

-find_all should support globs (or patterns)

 move the tiger eye libraries up